clavecoder/clavecoder.github.io/herschend/index.md

 ### The age of connected things

 A similar trend is occurring in the world of machines and devices.
-With Wi-Fi modules to be had for as little as $1 [\[GBMod\]][GBMod] no longer should we consider machinery as merely mechanical or electrical systems.
-Moreover, the prospect of connected devices provides unprecedented opportunity for preventing and mitigating downtime of entertainment and amusement center rides and providing more opportunities to delight the guest.
+With Wi-Fi modules to be had for as little as $1 [\[GBMod\]][GBMod], no longer should we consider machinery as merely mechanical or electrical systems.
+Moreover, the prospect of connected devices provides unprecedented opportunity for preventing and mitigating downtime of entertainment and amusement center rides and for providing more opportunities to delight guests.

 ### A new connected architecture

 To meet the opportunities and challenges that Herschend faces in the coming decade, a new distributed and connected architecture must be envisioned and enacted using technologies and practices to which Herschend has not been used in the past.
-A Director of Enterprise Web Architecture provides a nexus around which to plan, construct, and deliver distributed and connected software systems to meet the needs of the 2020's
+A qualified Director of Enterprise Web Architecture provides a nexus around which to plan, construct, and deliver distributed and connected software systems to meet the needs of the 2020's

 ## Distributed Systems